zsteinkamp/steinkamp.us/pages/resume.md

 - Contributor to [njs-acme](https://github.com/nginx/njs-acme) - an open source
 njs (Javascript) extension to NGINX to automate SSL/TLS certificate creation and renewal with ACME compliant services such as Let's Encrypt.
 Encrypt.
-- Held a multi-faceted leadership role in a cloud-based new product offering.
-Defined product strategy, organizational strategy, technical architecture, and led the team responsible for defining SaaS foundations: developer experience, production environment (IaC), CICD, observability, repository strategy, development workflow.
-Brought new management and development practices that shifted company culture toward a happier, more efficient, more engaged force with higher product quality and more satisfied customers.
+- Held a multi-faceted leadership role in a 60 person team building a new cloud-based product offering.
+  - Defined product strategy, organizational strategy, technical architecture
+  - Led the team responsible for defining SaaS foundations: developer experience, production environment (IaC), CICD, observability, repository strategy, development workflow.
+  - Brought new management and development practices that shifted company culture toward a happier, more efficient, more engaged force with higher product quality and more satisfied customers.
   {% /avoidbreak %}

 {% avoidbreak %}